robertej19/clas12simulation/README.md

 # clas12 Simulations:  Production

-This repo contains the dockerfile used to build the production version of the gemc [clas12tag](https://github.com/gemc/clas12Tags)
+This repo contains the dockerfile used to build the production version of the [gemc clas12tag](https://github.com/gemc/clas12Tags)

-This repo is linked to the gitub hub: [maureeungaro/clas12SimProduction](https://hub.docker.com/u/maureeungaro/) Any changes to this file will trigger a new docker image creation.
+This repo is linked to the gitub hub: [maureeungaro/clas12simulations](https://hub.docker.com/u/maureeungaro/) Any changes to this file will trigger a new docker image creation.

 ## Open Source Grid